Meeting Program

 Co-Chairs: Markus Walles, Novartis, Switzerland; Carley Heck, Pfizer, USA

-Graeme Young, Accelerator Medical Solutions, UK
+Graeme Young, Accelerated Medical Solutions, UK

 • Accelerator Mass Spectrometry for the Support of Microtracer Studies: Insights to technology, applications and strategies in state-of-the-art drug development